FIWARE/tutorials.Context-Providers/README.md

 As you can see details of the current temperature and relative humidity are available within the attributes of the `current_observation`

-## Accessing the NGSI v1 QueryContext Endpoint
+## Accessing the NGSI v2 op/query Endpoint

 Because the `3000` port of the Context Provider has been exposed outside of the Docker container, it is possible for curl to make requests directly to the Context Provider - this simulates the requests that would have been made by the